 The ‘ECSF' is a one-year program - compatible with the workload of an SLT - for speech-language therapists wanting to become European Fluency Specialists.

 The program is run by a consortium consisting of 13 partners (universities and colleges) and 2 associate partners (centres of expertise) from 9 European countries.

-The program will start its fifth course cycle in 2012.
+The program will start its seventh course cycle in 2014.

 Graduates of this course distinguish themselves by their outstanding ability, in-depth knowledge and expertise in the field of fluency disorders.

 This program provides specialist knowledge and skills that can be recognized by your local professional body as important criteria leading to clinical specialization.

 To receive the latest news in your mailbox.

 The final report of the mini symposium in Leeds, a joint initiative of the Stammering Support Center and ECSF, is now available.

 ECSF and Stammering Support Center Leeds organized a mini symposium in Leeds for people who stammer, clinicians, and researchers.